decentralized-identity/keri/docs/Q-and-A.md

 # Q&A section KERI and DIDs

 ## **Q: Is KERI a DID?
-`KERI` is not a `DID` method.
-The proposed related `DID` method is [`did:un`](https://github.com/decentralized-identity/KERI/blob/master/did_methods/un.md).
+`KERI` is also the name of a `DID` method in the making.
+The proposed related `DID` method is [`did:keri`](https://github.com/decentralized-identity/KERI/blob/master/did_methods/keri.md).
 A session at the recent **IIW31** presented by Jolocom’s *Charles Chunningham* examines overlap between data models of DID documents and `KERI` identifiers [here](https://jolocom.io/blog/as-seen-at-iiw31-KERI/).\
-However there are also votes for `did:KERI`: _Drummond Reed_ (Dec 2 2020): "at IIW we asked that question and feedback overwhelmingly favored did:KERI.
+_Drummond Reed_ (Dec 2 2020) on `did:KERI`: "at IIW we asked that question and feedback overwhelmingly favored `did:KERI`.
 Furthermore, I’ve proposed that the KERI namespace be reserved within the method-specific ID spaces of other DID methods as well, The Indy community has agreed to reserve the KERI namespace in the Indy DID method."\
 _(@henkvancann)_

 ## **Q: Some say that with KERI, a DID can be reduced to did:\<identifier>.
 But that’s not a valid DID?!